-Utility energy service contracts (UESCs) offer federal agencies an effective means to implement renewable energy projects by participating in programs offered by their gas, water, or electric utilities.
+Utility energy service contracts (UESCs) offer federal agencies an effective means to implement distributed energy projects by participating in programs offered by their gas, water, or electric utilities.

 Other Utility Options

-Federal agencies can contract with their serving utility to implement on-site renewable energy projects that are privately owned.
+Federal agencies can contract with their serving utility to implement on-site distributed energy projects that are privately owned.
 There are two primary options:

-Contract for the purchase of energy (including or excluding the RECs) from an on-site renewable energy project.
-The prime contract is with the utility, but the utility or the renewable energy developer may own the project and take advantage of available tax incentives.
+Contract for the purchase of energy (including or excluding the RECs) from an on-site distributed energy project.
+The prime contract is with the utility, but the utility or the project developer may own the project and take advantage of available tax incentives.